phamquiluan/RCAEval/README.md

 - `traces.csv`: Trace data (RE2 and RE3 only)

 Our datasets and their description are publicly available with the following information:
-- Hugging Face: [https://huggingface.co/datasets/phamquiluan/RCAEval](https://huggingface.co/datasets/phamquiluan/RCAEval) (Parquet, ~3.4GB instead of ~38GB)
+- Hugging Face: [https://huggingface.co/datasets/phamquiluan/RCAEval](https://huggingface.co/datasets/phamquiluan/RCAEval) (Parquet, 3.4GB on disk; per-case downloads)
 - Figshare (**recommended**): [https://figshare.com/articles/dataset/RCAEval_A_Benchmark_for_Root_Cause_Analysis_of_Microservice_Systems/31048672](https://figshare.com/articles/dataset/RCAEval_A_Benchmark_for_Root_Cause_Analysis_of_Microservice_Systems/31048672) (more structured format)
 - Zenodo: [https://zenodo.org/records/14590730](https://zenodo.org/records/14590730) (DOI: https://doi.org/10.5281/zenodo.14590730)

-The Hugging Face copy stores the same 735 cases as Parquet instead of `metrics.json` / `logs.csv` / `traces.csv`, which is around eleven times smaller to download.
-Use `snapshot_download` to fetch one suite or the whole benchmark into `data`:
+The Hugging Face copy stores the same 735 cases as Parquet instead of `metrics.json` / `logs.csv` / `traces.csv`.
+It is 3.4GB to download against 5.2GB of zip archives on Zenodo, and about eleven times smaller once extracted, since those archives expand to roughly 38GB.
+Unlike a zip archive it can also be fetched a suite or a single case at a time, so you never download telemetry you will not use:

 ```python
 from huggingface_hub import snapshot_download